-The following are Web Site links and recommended resources with descriptions on the subject of Separation and Divorce.
+The following are Web Site separation and divorce links along with recommended resources with descriptions on the subject of Separation and Divorce.
 These can help you as you work through your marriage difficulties.
 We pray they will be of help to you.
 You may also want to look at the links we make available in the Marriage Counseling topic.

 • Acodtimeforserenity.blogspot.com This Adult Children of Divorce, Time for Serenity blogging web site is put together by a “40 something adult child of divorce who has been married more than 20 years.
 My parents divorced within the past few years after years of what I thought was family closeness and no sign of what was coming.
 Within the past few years I have received wonderful help and counsel.
 So I want to share this with others who are going through a parent’s divorce.
 I hope we can help each other heal and move forward.”